greenelab/meta-review/manuscript.md

 The Deep Review was not the first scholarly manuscript written online via an open collaborative process.
 In 2013, two dozen mathematicians created the 600-page Homotopy Type Theory book, writing collaboratively in LaTeX on GitHub [@RExXs8is; @MhC1nPDK].
-Two technical books on cryptocurrency --- [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) and [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) --- written on GitHub in asciidoc format have engaged hundreds of contributors.
+Two technical books on cryptocurrency --- [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) and [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) --- written on GitHub in AsciiDoc format have engaged hundreds of contributors.
 Both Homotopy Type Theory and Mastering Bitcoin continue to be maintained years after their initial publication.
 A 2017 perspective on the future of peer review was written collaboratively on Overleaf, with contributions from 32 authors [@52Q1v5nS].
 While debate was raging over tightening the default threshold for statistical significance, nearly 150 scientists contributed to a Google Doc discussion that was condensed into a traditional journal commentary [@82ZjWq3i; @HXpnCQu1].